 John Boyer was raised on a small beef cattle farm that he and his brother operated for six years and where he remains active.
 Because the farm is subject to severe drought on average every three years, he devoted his career to understanding how plants perform in these conditions and whether their performance can be improved.

-Boyer was elected to the U.S. National Academy of Sciences in 1990 and to the Australian Academy of Sciences in 2005.
+Boyer was elected to the National Academy of Sciences in 1990 and the Australian Academy of Sciences in 2005.
 He has conducted research at the University of Illinois, Texas A&M University and the University of Delaware.

 Boyer is a distinguished research professor in the University of Missouri College of Agriculture, Food and Natural Resources and is a member of the internationally recognized Interdisciplinary Plant Group (IPG).

 Napoleon A. Chagnon was elected to the National Academy of Sciences in 2012 and joined the MU Department of Anthropology in 2013.
-He is known for his genealogical research, his contributions to evolutionary theory in cultural anthropology and his work in the study of warfare.
+He was known for his genealogical research, his contributions to evolutionary theory in cultural anthropology and his work in the study of warfare.

 Chagnon became a controversial figure in the 1960s for his portrayal of the Yanomamö people of South America, whom he first encountered in the Amazon jungle in southern Venezuela in 1964.
-The cultural anthropologist’s long-term ethnographic field work with the Yanomamö led him to challenge the commonly held idea that indigenous peoples are fundamentally nonviolent prior to contact with modern societies and white imperialists.
+The cultural anthropologist’s long-term ethnographic fieldwork with the Yanomamö led him to challenge the commonly held idea that indigenous peoples are fundamentally nonviolent before contact with modern societies and white imperialists.
 His studies documented homicide, infanticide and other violence among the Yanomamö, who were isolated from outside cultures.
 Chagnon’s 1968 book Yanomamö: The Fierce People is the bestselling anthropological text of all time.
 Teaming up with ethnographic filmmaker Tim Asch, he produced a series of more than 20 ethnographic films documenting the Yanomamö.
-Chagnon’s life’s work is documented in his 2013 scientific memoir Noble Savages: My Life Among Two Dangerous Tribes—the Yanomamö and the Anthropologists.
+Chagnon’s life’s work was documented in his 2013 scientific memoir Noble Savages: My Life Among Two Dangerous Tribes—the Yanomamö and the Anthropologists.

 Before joining MU as a Distinguished Research Professor and Chancellor’s Chair of Excellence, Chagnon spent more than a decade outside academia.
 He retired from the University of California–Santa Barbara as a professor emeritus in 1999.
 In 2010, he received the Lifetime Achievement Award from the Human Behavior and Evolution Society.

 Throughout his career, Colwill has sought solutions to physician-workforce issues.
 The shortage is especially great in rural areas.
 Colwill is widely known for his decades-long efforts to expand the health care workforce.
-He realized that in order for family medicine to make its mark, departments such as his had to train physicians not only as clinicians but also as teachers and researchers.
+He realized that for family medicine to make its mark, departments such as his had to train physicians not only as clinicians but also as teachers and researchers.
 He built a department that is nationally known for performing all three tasks at a high level.
 In recognition of his work, Colwill was elected to the National Institute of Medicine in 1989.